splunk/public-o11y-docs/infrastructure/monitor/aws-infra-monitor.rst

 To see all of the navigators provided for data collected in your organization, go to the :strong:`Infrastructure` page.
 To see all the pre-built dashboards for data collected in your organization, select :strong:`Dashboards > Built-in`.

-Amazon EC2 instances are powered by their respective public cloud service as well as the Splunk Distribution of OpenTelemetry Collector.
+The Amazon EC2 instances dashboard is powered by the CloudWatch metrics as well as the Splunk Distribution of the OpenTelemetry Collector.
 You need both for all the charts to display data in the built-in dashboards.
+To install the Collector, see :ref:`otel-install-platform`.

-- If you have only the public cloud service and the Smart Agent configured, some charts in the built-in dashboards for Amazon EC2 instances display no data.
+- If you're only using the AWS integration to fetch CloudWatch metrics, you can see all the cards representing the services where data come from, but some charts in the built-in dashboards for Amazon EC2 instances display no data.
-- If you have only the public cloud service configured, you can see all the cards representing the services where data come from, but some charts in the built-in dashboards for Amazon EC2 instances display no data.
+- If you're using the AWS integration and the Smart Agent (deprecated) to fetch CloudWatch metrics, some charts in the built-in dashboards for Amazon EC2 instances display no data.
-- If you have only Smart Agent configured, Amazon EC2 instance navigator isn't available.
+- If you have only Smart Agent (deprecated) configured, the Amazon EC2 instance navigator isn't available.
+- To start using the Collector, see :ref:`migration-process`.